-1. Global Outlook
+1. International Schools Promote a Global Outlook

-In our increasingly globalised world, it is more important than ever that our children understand the wider world and develop a global mindset.
-International schools are globally focused and provide students with the skills and knowledge which encourages them to be active citizens in a global community.
+In our increasingly globalized world, it is more important than ever that our children understand the wider world and develop a global mindset.
+International schools are globally focused and provide students with the skills and knowledge which encourage them to be active citizens in a global community.
 They are also culturally diverse spaces and allow students to connect with children from all over the world, not to mention culturally aware teachers from many different countries.

-In most international schools the main language is English, so if you’re coming from an English-speaking country, your child will be able to slot right in with one less obstacle.
+In most international schools the main language is English; so if you’re coming from an English-speaking country, your child will be able to slot right in with one less obstacle.
 Moving countries and schools can be challenging enough, so removing the language barrier will make the transition much smoother for them and take a weight off your mind too.
 They’ll also have the opportunity to learn the host country’s national language and most likely another one or two.

 This is a key factor to consider in your choice of school.
-Not only will an international curriculum equip them with education and qualifications that are globally recognised, but it will also mean that they can move seamlessly from one school to another if you move cities (or countries) again.
+Not only will an international curriculum equip them with education and qualifications that are globally recognized, but it will also mean that they can move seamlessly from one school to another if you move cities (or countries) again.
 For example, the International Baccalaureate* (IB) programme is taught at international schools in almost 150 countries.
-This may be preferable to an American school, for example, which would teach the U.S. curriculum, or a British school which would be based on the GCSE and A-Level exam syllabi.
-The IB curriculum is also known to be challenging, with an emphasis on critical and independent thinking and which leads to capable, internationally minded students.
+This may be preferable to an American school, for example, which would teach the U.S. curriculum or a British school which would be based on the GCSE and A-Level exam syllabi.
+The IB curriculum is also known to be challenging, with an emphasis on critical and independent thinking and which leads to capable, internationally-minded students.

-When you join the community of an international school, you suddenly find yourself surrounded by people just like you who have faced similar challenges, share similar experiences and understand you and your lifestyle.
+When you join the community of an international school, you suddenly find yourself surrounded by people just like you who have faced similar challenges, share similar experiences, and understand you and your lifestyle.
 You and your children will have the opportunity to meet and share time with other expat families, as well as the school staff who can empathise with your child’s situation and are adept at helping new students settle in.